isl-org/dcflow/README.md

 ## Log
 - Version 0.1, 2017-07-20

  	Includes feature embedding code/models, 4-D cost volume construction and processing, and forward-backward consistency checking.
-Part of poster-processing (EpicFlow inpainting, homography fitting) is not included in this version due to license issues.
-We expect to include them in future versions.
+Part of poster-processing (EpicFlow inpainting, homography fitting) can not be included due to license issues.
+We expect to release them in future versions.
 You may download the EpicFlow code (or other inpainting code), and replace the match file with our output to obtain a dense optical flow filed.